TIBCOSoftware/mashling/cli/README.md

 Additional documentation on Mashling and the CLI tool

 ### Mashling cli tool ###
-Details about the mashling cli commands are [here](docs/gateway.md)
+Details about the Mashling cli commands are [here](docs/gateway.md)

 ### Mashling json configuration ###
-Details about the mashling json configuration are [here](docs/gateway.md)
+Details about the Mashling json configuration are [here](docs/gateway.md)

 ### Mashling triggers ###
 For more details about the Mashling REST Trigger, go [here](https://github.com/TIBCOSoftware/mashling/tree/master/ext/flogo/trigger/gorillamuxtrigger)